Florida HOA Document Requirements: What Title Companies Need to Know

 Florida Is Its Own Animal

 Florida has more homeowners associations than any other state.
-Over 49,000 HOA and condo communities, covering roughly 10 million residents.
-That's more than the entire population of 40 individual states.
+Over 49,000 HOA and condo communities.
+Roughly 10 million residents living under some form of association governance.
+That's more people than the entire population of 40 individual states.

-This scale means Florida has had to create detailed rules around HOA documents — and the state legislature has been busy.
-Between the Florida Homeowners' Association Act (Chapter 720), the Florida Condominium Act (Chapter 718), and multiple legislative updates over the past few years, there's a lot to keep track of.
+That kind of scale forces the legislature to get specific.
+Between the Florida Homeowners' Association Act (Chapter 720), the Florida Condominium Act (Chapter 718), and a string of legislative updates over the past few years, the rulebook is thick and it keeps growing.

-If you're a title company operating in Florida, this is your bread and butter.
-Get it wrong, and you're looking at delayed closings, unhappy clients, and potential liability.
+If you're a title company operating in Florida, this is the core of your workflow.
+Get it wrong and you're looking at delayed closings, angry clients, and real liability exposure.

 The Estoppel Letter: Florida's Ground Rules

 Florida Statute §720.30851 governs HOA estoppel letters.
-The statute was significantly updated and clarified in recent years, and the current rules are some of the most specific in the country.
+The statute got a major overhaul in recent years, and the current version is about as specific as it gets anywhere in the country.

 What Must Be Included